cacharle/poule/README.md

 > poule means chicken in french, it sound like pool, I am a very funny person.

-Educational project to understand of thread pools work.
+Educational project to understand how thread pools work.

 ## Usage